Liability insurance defined and explained

 Your landlord includes having insurance as a provision of your lease.
 It’s common for building owners to require a COI from you before you can sign a lease.
 For example they might expect your small business to have a property & liability insurance Certificate of Insurance.

 Plus, it’s just a good idea to have a copy of your Certificate of Liability Insurance for your records.
-At biBERK, we make it quick and easy to get a COI on our website.
+At biBerk, we make it quick and easy to get a COI on our website.

 Am I required to have liability insurance or other types of small business insurance?